 11.1.
-The Party must include a statement of risk management in its Annual Report and Accounts which should include information on the risks relating to donations and the sources of funds, and the steps that the Party has taken to manage those risks.
+The Party will include a statement of risk management in its Annual Report and Accounts which should include information on the risks relating to donations and loans and the sources of funds, and the steps that the Party has taken to manage those risks.

 11.2.
-The Party will provide an annual written submission to the Electoral Commission explaining how it has implemented this policy and managed the risks of donations in accordance with its Donations Policy Statement.
-This submission will include a breakdown of the number of donations the Party subjected to enhanced due diligence and the number of donations that it rejected.
+The Party will provide an annual written submission to the Electoral Commission explaining how it has implemented this policy and managed the risks of donations and loans in accordance with its Donations Policy Statement.
+This submission will include a breakdown of the number of donations and loans that the Party subjected to enhanced due diligence and the number of donations or loans that it rejected.

-Annex 1 Template Written Declaration
+Template Written Declaration

-All donors that provide a donation - or total donations - of or exceeding [£500] to the Party in any calendar year will be required to submit a completed written declaration at the same time.
-Where the threshold of [£500] is met or exceeded with multiple donations, a declaration must be provided at the same time as the donation that meets or exceeds that threshold.
+All donors providing a donation or loan - or total donations and loans - of or exceeding [£7,500] to the Party in any calendar year will be required to submit a completed written declaration at the same time.
+Where the threshold of [£7,500] is met or exceeded with multiple donations or loans, a declaration must be provided at the same time as the donation or loan that meets or exceeds that threshold.